george24601/notes/arch/saga.md

 	c.
 Database triggers

 	d.
 Transaction log tailing
 7. Note that even in centralized case, steps are performed IN ORDER instead of parallel

-Saga doens't guarantee isolation:

-1. lost update problem

-2. dirty read problem: read unsubmitted data

-3. non-repetable read: read submitted data from another txn in between

-Request:

-1. Idempotent

-2. Can abort/fail

-Compensating request

-1. Idempotent

-2. Communtative with Request - book and then cancel is same as cancel then book.
-This is the defend against the case where a later arrival of a request that has been cancelled

-3. can not abort (eventually)